Getting a great deal

 - You're usually allowed to stop off en route, including overnight, but it's best to check first with National Rail Enquiries.
 Your travel must resume by noon the next day.

-Super-off-peak tickets are cheaper than off-peak but are valid for even shorter periods of time during a day.
+Super-off-peak tickets are cheaper than off-peak, but are valid for even shorter periods of time during the day.

 2. Split your ticket

 Split ticketing involves buying multiple tickets to cover separate parts of one journey.
 The only rule is that the train must stop at all the stations named on your tickets.

 The reason it can save you money is that different train companies have their own prices for different parts of the journey.
 The aim is to travel the longest distance on the lowest-priced leg.
 If your journey straddles both peak and off-peak times, see whether you can split the journey so that the largest possible part is off-peak.

 This tactic could save you hundreds of pounds on an annual season ticket.
 Rail staff aren't allowed to advise on split tickets, but must sell them if asked.